Are you a runner, or do you want to be? This list of must have running gear will help you get started on the right foot!

 Asics Running Shoes

-Today, I’m wearing Gel-Venture 6, which are really inexpensive as running shoes go.
+Today, I’m wearing Gel-Venture 6, which is really inexpensive as running shoes go.
 Even though I’m a rural gal, and run on dirt roads most of the time (those are my dusty shoes pictured above with the evidence all over them!), I was a little concerned at first that the grip on these trail runners would be a little jarring on paved roads.
-It’s turned out to be a non-issue though, and I really love these shoes.
+It’s turned out to be a non-issue, though, and I really love these shoes.

-My only complaint is that I wish the toe were ventilated better like the Tri-9s to help keep my feet cooler.
+My only complaint is that I wish the toe were ventilated better, like the Tri-9s, to help keep my feet cooler.

-While I have had a few pairs of Reebok’s that I liked, Asics have consistently been my favorite, and I find that their price and durability make them one of the more thrifty brands.
+While I have had a few pairs of Reebok’s that I liked, Asics has consistently been my favorite, and I find that their price and durability make them one of the more thrifty brands.

 A Good Sports Bra